kvictorio/lambda-autodocumentation/README.md

 }
 ```

-then add the AWS ReadOnlyAccess policy to your lambda role for the lambda to have access to list down the neccesary information for your document
+#### 3. Then add the AWS ReadOnlyAccess policy to your lambda role for the lambda to have access to list down the neccesary information for your document

 Thankyou!